carlosperate/awesome-microbit/README.md

 - [micro:bit Lessons](https://github.com/PhonicCanine/microbit-lessons) - Basic lessons on Python programming with a BBC micro:bit.
 - [Pimoroni Education](https://edu.pimoroni.com/tag/microbit/) - Educational resources with the micro:bit from Pimoroni.
 - [British Council micro:bit for Teachers](https://microbit.britishcouncil.org) - This course with interactive video learning and progress tracking will guide you through 12 modules to get to know the micro:bit and block code editor (needs sign-up).
+- [Arm School Program Resources for Schools](https://www.arm.com/resources/education/schools/content) - A suite of teaching and learning resources to help teachers deliver engaging and inspirational lessons in Computing (K-12).

 ### 🏫 BBC Teaching Resources